Included below are select quotes from interviews with the following Browns position coaches during today's media availability:

 Inside linebackers coach Johnny Holland:

-On if LB Christian Kirksey has exceeded his expectations:
+On if LB Christian Kirksey has the ability to be a starter:

 Offensive line coach Hal Hunter: